 The revenue of the Group consists mainly of sales to external customers through its retail and internet channels.
-Inter-segment revenue arising from purchase arrangements amounting P1.73 billion, P1.57 billion and P1.34 billion in 2019, 2018 and 2017, respectively, were eliminated on consolidation.
+Inter-segment revenue arising from purchase arrangements amounting \$\mathbb{P}432.23\$ million in 2019 was eliminated on consolidation.

 No operating segments have been aggregated to form the above reportable segments.